FAQ

 How much does West Michigan Teacher Collaborative pay Residency participants?

-Participants in the Residency program receive a $20,000 stipend on top of the salary they receive from the district where they are employed in paraprofessional, aide, or other student-facing role.
+Residents receive a $20,000 pre-tax stipend distributed over three years in addition to the salary they earn from their district employment in a paraprofessional, aide, or other student-facing role.

 What happens at the end of the Residency?